-- Invisible Walls: There are quite a few around the place.
+- Invisible Wall: There are quite a few around the place.
 While in the case of some rocks this might make some sense, it makes no sense to have one placed in a large gap between two tents.

 - Luck-Based Mission: Enemy attacks that normally only hurt you an average amount will sometimes insta-kill you, even when your health is almost full.
 This seems to occur with no rhyme or reason.

 - Made of Iron: The tribesmen will take several hits from a machete, even if you're hitting them in the back, repeatedly.

 - Mayincatec: A number of ancient ruins and pyramids in this style are scattered across the island.
 The alien artifact and machines also use this design aesthetic.

 - Night of the Living Mooks: Monsters that seemingly assemble themselves from dismembered bodies appear in the later part of the game.

 - No Ending: See Left Hanging for more details.

 - Obvious Beta: The game was released in a blatantly unfinished and extremely buggy state, with significant gameplay and graphics issues, poor animations, as well as a number of bugs such as clipping issues, unresponsive A.I., and NPCs spontaneously dying when you loaded a save game.
 Also, rebinding the keys away from the default WASD controls would cause a random command to be deleted from the game menu, making it impossible to use that command and thus (if it was something important like USE or INVENTORY) impossible to play the game properly.